 Indiana University is a statewide institution of eight campuses, the largest of which are at Bloomington and Indianapolis (including Columbus Center).
 Together, these two sites constitute the core campus of Indiana University.
-Six smaller campuses are located at Fort Wayne, Gary, Kokomo, New Albany, Richmond, and South Bend.
+Six smaller campuses are located at Fort Wayne (operated by Purdue University), Gary, Kokomo, New Albany, Richmond, and South Bend.

 IUPUI was established by the Boards of Trustees of the two universities in January of 1969 through adoption of a joint resolution which assigned complementary academic missions and stated that Indiana University would have management responsibility.
 The original resolution was reaffirmed with a resolution of continued commitment to unification and advancement of Indiana University and Purdue University operations in Indianapolis, at the celebration of the 20th anniversary of IUPUI in January 1989.
 Indiana University's management functions include budgetary matters (including the preparation of operational and capital requests to the Indiana General Assembly), business operations, employment of staff, maintenance of academic and other records, administration of sponsored programs, provision of land and facilities, and the operation of central services (including such student services as admissions, registration, and financial aid).
+2009 marks the 40th Anniversary of IUPUI which was celebrated by a year-long series of sponsored events.